 - Warmer than usual temperatures during the winter naturally lengthen pest and insect seasons, which would normally end as the air gets colder and pests migrate or hibernate.

-- According to Discovery.com, warmer winters mean less gap time between generations of insects.
+- Warmer winters mean less gap time between generations of insects.
 This gap time decrease causes many problems for agriculture and health.

 - A warmer winter will decrease hibernation time for spiders, and scorpions as insect activity increases.